Brain-Battle/Brain-Battle-Documentation/gopro-streaming-receiving.md

 Protocols.h[82] WSS server started on 0.0.0.0:443
 Protocols.h[82] SRT server started on 0.0.0.0:9710
 ```
-Now the Monaserver is running locally, and the line:
+Now the Monaserver is running locally, and the fourth line:
 > ```Protocols.h[82] RTMP server started on 0.0.0.0:1935```

 from above output shows that the RTMP server is running at the default RTMP port 1935